-The Compensation Committee currently consists of David Schramm (Compensation Committee Chair), Xiaojing (Tammy) Huang and Hao (Howard) Zhang.
+The Compensation Committee currently consists of Michael D. Belsky and Hao (Howard) Zhang.
 The Compensation Committee also has authority to delegate its responsibilities to a subcommittee.
 The Company and the Compensation Committee may, from time to time, directly retain the services of consultants or other experts to assist the Company or the Compensation Committee, as the case may be, in connection with executive compensation matters.
-During the fiscal year ended December 31, 2016, the Compensation Committee engaged Meridian Compensation Partners, LLC to consult regarding executive officer and director compensation for the period beginning January 1, 2017.
 The Compensation Committee does not believe the risks from the Company's compensation policies and practices for its employees would be reasonably likely to have a material adverse effect on the Company.